 All team captains are to log on the AWSA MOSS Site and update their team information ASAP.

-Units are to confirm their arrival plans with Daniela 7 days prior to arrival in order to receive accommodation details and arrival instructions.
+Units are to confirm their arrival plans with Daniela POC by FRI 5 Jan 18 in order to receive accommodation details and arrival instructions.
 Early arrivals will be organised by Daniela on an individual basis.
 Units arriving on registration day are to check in with Daniela at the race office in Villeneuve from 0900hrs to 1600hrs.
-Accommodation has been organised to cater for standard team sizes and includes free parking and waxing facilities.
+Accommodation has been organised to cater for standard team sizes and includes free parking and designated waxing areas.
 Larger teams may need to be split, but every effort will be made to ensure that apartments are close together.
 Teams will be accommodated in the most cost-efficient manner possible, but individuals will NOT be expected to share double beds.
 Due to the limitation of accommodation space, teams are urged to carefully consider the amount of equipment and material they bring, and pack as efficiently as possible. .

 AIM OF EX SH